 Paul, above all, had pursued that approach to life.
 If anyone thinks that they impress God on the basis of their religious record, they will not outpace Paul.
 He had an outstanding religious career.

 Religion, legalism, and self-effort will all fail us.

 We can only trust mutually exclusively in the provisions of Christ to live the Christian life.
-It is very difficult for us to come to terms with the fact that God will not accept the works of the flesh.
+It is challenging for us to come to terms with the fact that God will not accept the works of the flesh.
 We revert to self-competence at the slightest bump in the road.

 The most subtle form of legalism appears in our spiritual life.
-We think that if we pray more, witness to a great number of people, or mechanically live the Spirit-filled life, we will succeed spiritually.
-Obviously, we cannot have a dynamic spiritual life without these means.
-But if we confuse means with end, calamity can come to our Christian life.
+We think that if we pray more, witness to a significant number of people, or mechanically live the Spirit-filled life, we will succeed spiritually.
+Obviously, we cannot have a vibrant spiritual life without these means.
+But if we confuse means with the end, calamity can come to our Christian life.
 Morality is not the same as spirituality.
-Morality is man oriented.
-Spirituality is God oriented.
-How would you describe your Christian life?
+Morality is man-oriented.
+Spirituality is God-oriented.
+How would you describe your Christian experience?
 Is it oriented to religion, legalism?
 Or is it dependent upon the provisions of God?